introlab/securbot/frontend/README.md

 An example of this is shown inside .env.example.
 You would need to either create a new file in the same format or create a copy of the file and change its values to the ones you desired.s

-- VUE_APP_SERVER_URL: The URL of the server to connect to.
+- VUE&#95_APP&#95_SERVER&#95_URL: The URL of the server to connect to.
-- VUE_APP_SERVER_ROOM_NAME: The room name to connect to on the server.
+- VUE&#95_APP&#95_SERVER&#95_ROOM&#95_NAME: The room name to connect to on the server.

 ## Changelog
-The changelog file shows changes between versions since v0.1.0.
-It was created on September 17th 2019, before that the only changelogs available for the UI are the commits done on the repo.
+The changelog file shows all changes since v0.1.0.
+It was created on September 17th 2019, any changes before that date are available through the commits of the got repo.

 ## Project commands